Load (album): Lyrics

 Compared to previous albums, which touched on themes of confronting a frightening outside world, the lyrics on Load are more personal and reflective, influenced by topics such as neurosis ("Thorn Within", "Poor Twisted Me") and psychotherapy ("Until It Sleeps").
 Hetfield maintained that he wanted the lyrics to be vague to allow for listener interpretation.
-Nevertheless, the lyrics are amongst the band's most personal yet, with the author Mick Wall stating that they offer insight into Hetfield's psyche; several songs are addressed at himself.
+Nevertheless, the lyrics are amongst the band's most personal yet, with the author Mick Wall stating that they offer insight into Hetfield's psyche; several songs are addressed to himself.
 "Bleeding Me" was an "intensely personal" song about some of Hetfield's biggest internal struggles.
 He explained that "I was going through therapy at the time and I was so unwilling... it was like the therapist had put leeches on me just to get it all out.
 There was a lot of secret pain, so that song came from me experiencing therapy for the first time."

-"Mama Said" and "Until It Sleeps", are about the death and relationship, respectively, of Hetfield's mother, while "Hero of the Day" offers "estranged youth" and "mother-and-child" themes.
-Death and pain is also the main subject of "The Outlaw Torn".
+"Mama Said" and "Until It Sleeps" are about the death and relationship, respectively, of Hetfield's mother, while "Hero of the Day" offers "estranged youth" and "mother-and-child" themes.
+Death and pain are also the main subjects of "The Outlaw Torn".
 Religion also impacted some of the lyrics, such as on "Thorn Within".
 "Ronnie" concerns a shooting that occurred in Washington state in 1995.
-The author Benoît Clerc believes it may have been inspired by the story of Ronnie Long, an African-American imprisoned for a crime he did not commit in 1976, eventually being released in 2020.
+The author Benoît Clerc believes it may have been inspired by the story of Ronnie Long, an African-American man imprisoned in 1976 for a crime he did not commit, who was eventually released in 2020.